-The common Australian black house spider make a great spider the many reasons.
+The common Australian black house spider makes a great spider the many reasons.
 The starters, they are very common and found in most areas of Australia.
 All you really need is a house at some point it will become inhabited by the spiders.
-They are a fairly small, robust be built spider that you will often find in the garden and rough barked trees.
+They are a fairly small, robust be built spider that you will often find in the garden and rough-barked trees.
 Inside they will commonly make the Web is in the corners of rooms or rafters.

 They are very aware that night light sources are prey attractors and outside lights are typically surrounded by the webs.